-Figure 72 shows the Average Hours per Client by Service Type for the GUIAS program.
-In FY 2021/22, the program served 129 unique youth for a total of 152 hours.
+Figure 72 shows the Average Hours per Client by Service Type for clients who received Individual Services through the GUIAS program.
+In FY 2021/22, 129 unique youth received a total of 152 hours of Individual Services.
 There were 75 youth who received Case Management/Linkage services for a total of 54 hours, for an average of 0.72 hours per youth.
 There were 30 youth who received individual/family therapy for a total of 14 hours, for an average of 0.48 hours per youth.
 There were 73 youth who received 68 hours of support services, for an average of 0.94 hours per youth.
 There were 15 youth who received 15 hours of Other services, for an average of 1.03 hours per youth.